grafana/grafana/contribute/style-guides/documentation-style-guide.md

 #### Step-by-step headings

-In most cases, headings are not be numbered steps.
+In most cases, headings are not numbered steps.

 However, sometimes we need to use headings as numbered steps.
 This is mostly in cases where each step is complex or a series of other procedures.
 For example, in [Getting started with Grafana and Prometheus](https://grafana.com/docs/grafana/latest/getting-started/getting-started-prometheus/).